Science and Health with Key to the Scriptures: Structure

-Main section

 There is no life, truth, intelligence, nor substance in matter.
 All is infinite Mind and its infinite manifestation, for God is All-in-all.
 Spirit is immortal Truth; matter is mortal error.
 Spirit is the real and eternal; matter is the unreal and temporal.
 Spirit is God, and man is His image and likeness.
 Therefore man is not material; he is spiritual.